-1M,3M,6M,12MSynthDepo: the aim of this sheets is to build synthetic deposits for 1M,3M,6M,12M curves respectively.
-The “selected” columns represent the interactive part of each sheet in which you can decide what Delta’s must be included in the α,β,γ calibration.
+1M,3M,6M,12MSynthDepo: the aim of these sheets is to build synthetic deposits for 1M,3M,6M,12M curves respectively.
+The “selected” columns represent the interactive part of each sheet in which you can decide what Delta’s [what is a Delta????] must be included in the α,β,γ calibration.